ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 		* IMO, most of America looks at Trump's election this way.
 "Trump won because X"!
 Well, you would have been saying "Trump lost because Y!" if he had lost.
 That doesn't work.
 Instead, talk about the thing that's true either way: how did he get within 5% of winning, instead of being at 10% of the national vote?
 Talk about the macroscopic trend, instead of trying to write a narrative about a coin flip.
 			* and yes, the events of the last few weeks of a campaign -- "who voted", "who got pissed in the last week", "who gaffed", "how effective an ad campaign was", are essentially coin flips, though possibly slightly weighted ones.
 	* "Soon our actual history seems like the only way things could have played out.
 Brexit had to happen.
 Trump had to win."
-	* **Comment**: this point, more than any other, is the reason I believe Dominic's opinions about how the world works.
+	* **Comment**: This point, more than any other, is the reason I believe Dominic's opinions about how the world works.
 Understanding this is a requirement to being able to "get" how the world works, and so anyone who signals knowing this is probably capable of "getting it", and anyone who doesn't signal it may not be capable of "getting it" at all, so their opinions are much more suspect.
 		* this is also why I think that everyone in the world needs much much much more mathematical literacy.
 Because without it, you can't know what you don't know -- and with it, it's obvious how much everyone else is missing.
 			* of course, that's just my impression; maybe I'm clueless and everyone actually does get this.
 2. Historical examples of this happening